What is the Cost to File for Divorce in Illinois?

-The cost to file a divorce in Illinois varies from county to county, but filing fees are just the beginning.
-If a case has contested issues that are hard to resolve, a divorce can be costly.
-The more the couple can agree on, the less money, time, energy, and emotion are used in the process.
-A skilled attorney Wolfe & Stec Ltd. can represent you in your divorce case.
-We can guide you on the path that’s best for you and your children.
-There are ways to reduce your costs in a divorce, but you don’t want to cut corners when factors like child custody, child support or alimony are on the line.
+The cost to file for a divorce in Illinois varies from county to county, but filing fees are just the beginning.
+A divorce can be costly if a case has contested issues that are hard to resolve.
+The more the couple can agree on, the less money, time, energy, and emotion are used.
+A skilled attorney at Wolfe & Stec Ltd. can represent you in your divorce case.
+We can guide you on the best path for you and your children.
+There are ways to reduce your costs in a divorce, but you don’t want to cut corners when factors like child custody, child support, or alimony are on the line.

-In Cook County, filing for divorce currently costs $388.00.
-If you respond to the complaint and file an appearance, it will cost $251.00.
-In DuPage County, the cost to file the divorce complaint is $343.00, while filing an appearance is $218.00.
+So, how much does it cost to file for divorce in Illinois?
+In Cook County, filing for divorce currently costs $388.
+If you respond to the complaint and file an appearance, it will cost $251.
+In DuPage County, filing a divorce complaint costs $343, while filing an appearance costs $218.
 There are many potential costs and fees in a divorce.
-Filing fees may be a small fraction of the costs of a divorce that’s drawn out and strongly fought.
+Filing fees may be a small fraction of the costs of a divorce that is drawn out and strongly fought.

 Attorney’s Fees When You File for Divorce

 We charge for our time.
-The more complex and contested the case, the more it costs simply because the case involves more time.
-Some divorcing couples split amicably, so there’s less work, and the costs are lower.
+The more complex and contested the case, the more it costs because it involves more time.
+Some divorcing couples split amicably, so there’s less work and lower costs.
 We make sure our client understands their situation and the tradeoffs they make when they reach a divorce agreement.
-A divorcing spouse needs to decide whether the legal fees and other costs are worth fighting over assets, debts, or child custody.
+A divorcing spouse must decide whether fighting over assets, debts, or child custody are worth the legal fees and other costs.

 Divorce cases get expensive when they become drawn out.
 Many issues come up in a divorce.
 The less agreement you have on those issues, the higher the cost.
 Most spouses reach agreements, and divorces do not go to trial, but it can happen.
-All of the details that need to be addressed in a divorce, such as child custody, child support, division of assets and debts, and spousal support can be, but need not be, expensive matters to resolve.
+All of the details that need to be addressed in a divorce (such as child custody, child support, division of assets and debts, and spousal support) can be expensive matters to resolve, though they need not be.

-We zealously defend our client’s rights, but so does the attorney for the other spouse.
-Every divorcing couple needs to understand the costs and benefits of a more or less confrontational approach to divorce.
+We vigorously defend our client’s rights, but so does the attorney for the other spouse.
+Every divorcing couple must understand the costs and benefits of a more or less aggressive approach to divorce.
+That is why you should know the answer to what the average cost of a divorce in Illinois is before going through with the process.

 Other Costs Associated with Filing for Divorce in Illinois